-Health psychologists work in many different settings with a variety of conditions, including: cancer, dementia/Alzheimer’s, smoking, obesity, autoimmune disorders, diabetes, chronic pain, perinatal issues, seizure disorders, physical trauma (e.g., concussions), GI irregularities, cardiac and stroke events, end of life issues, and much more.
+Health psychologists work in many different settings with a variety of conditions, including: hormonal imbalances, GI irregularities, cancer, dementia/Alzheimer’s, smoking, eating issues and weight loss, autoimmune disorders, diabetes, chronic pain, perinatal issues, seizure disorders, physical trauma (e.g., concussions), cardiac and stroke events, end of life issues, and much more.

 Health psychologists also work with patients’ parents, family members, and caregivers who they feel the need to improve the way they are dealing with or providing care for their loved one’s illness.

-WHAT ARE SOME EXAMPLES OF PEOPLE THAT WOULD BE A GOOD FIT FOR WORKING WITH A HEALTH PSYCHOLOGIST?
+WHAT ARE SOME EXAMPLES OF PEOPLE THAT WOULD BE A GOOD FIT?

 A mother in remission from breast cancer, who is having difficulty readjusting back to life because she is scared of getting sick again and leaving her family behind